-Although adding the solvents and reagents in the following table up to the specified tolerance limits will not affect the development reaction, they may affect the kinase reaction.
+Adding the solvents and reagents in the following table up to the specified tolerance limits may affect the kinase reaction but will not affect the development reaction.
 Perform the appropriate controls to determine the tolerance limits of the kinase of interest before adding solvents/reagents to the kinase reaction.